Sabastian Sawe: Breakthrough

 In September 2022, Sawe set a Kenyan national record in the one hour run at the Memorial Van Damme with a distance of 21,250 metres, narrowly missing the world record.

-In March 2022, he set a course record at the Rome-Ostia Half Marathon in a time of 58:02 (a non-record eligible course).
-He set a then half marathon best of 58:58 from his win at the 2022 Bahrain Royal Night Half Marathon.
-In December 2023, he won the 15 kilometres road race Montferland Run held in 's-Heerenberg with a time of 42:35.
-In September 2024, he won the Copenhagen Half Marathon in a new personal best of 58:05.
+Sawe finished seventh in the senior men's race at the 2023 World Cross Country Championships.
+In December 2023, he won the 15 kilometres road race Montferland Run held in 's-Heerenberg in the Netherlands with a time of 42:35.
+In September 2024, Sawe won the Copenhagen Half Marathon in a new personal best of 58:05.